 Responding to managed care and other social changes in the 1980s and 1990s affecting mental health service provision, PAU began to broaden its offerings.
 A WASC-approved, joint Law and Psychology program leading to a J.D. and Ph.D. was established in 1997 with Golden Gate University; this program matriculated its last students in the 2014-15 academic year.
 The PGSP-Stanford Psy.D.
 Consortium began and was approved by WASC in 2002, followed by PAU's first B.S. completion program in conjunction with De Anza College in 2006.
 This program focused on Psychology and Social Action and offered courses on the community college campus to improve access to undergraduate education.
 In 2009, the undergraduate Business Psychology program began at Foothill Community College, paralleling the program at De Anza in structure, with students obtaining their bachelor's degree from PGSP after completing their associate of arts degree at the community college.
-In 2013, a second Psychology and Social Action program was started at the College of San Mateo.
+In 2013, a second Psychology and Social Action site was started at the College of San Mateo.

 PAU was granted WASC approval for a distance education M.S. in Psychology program in 2000.
 The M.S. in Psychology is primarily a preparatory program for students seeking entrance to a Ph.D. program.
 WASC accredited the PAU M.A. in Mental Health Counseling distance education program in 2009, as well as onsite and distance education programs leading to an M.A. in Counseling or Counseling Psychology in 2011.
-A M.S. degree in Forensic and Correctional Psychology became available in 2010.
-PAU onsite masters degree programs are offered at the main campus and the Gronowski Center facility in Palo Alto, as well as, through cooperative agreement, at Cabrillo College campus in Scotts Valley.
+PAU onsite masters' degree programs are offered at the main campus and the Gronowski Center facility in Los Altos.

 The University participates in collaborations with many community organizations, including Stanford, the Department of Veterans Affairs Palo Alto Medical Center, and numerous community mental health care organizations.
 In addition, PAU sponsors several academic centers devoted to child mental health, evidence-base care for LGBTQ clients, excellence in diversity and community care, and Internet-based global healthcare.
-PAU also maintains several international collaborations, supporting local clinical practicum training in China, Argentina, and India for students who participate in the online PAU M.A. in Counseling and Counseling Psychology programs.
-PAU has also supported research and assistance to communities recovering from trauma (for example, in Rwanda and Cambodia).
+PAU also maintains several international collaborations, supporting local clinical practicum training in Asia, Africa and Europe for students who participate in the online PAU M.A. in Counseling and Counseling Psychology programs.
+PAU has also supported research and assistance to communities recovering from trauma (for example, in Rwanda, Central African Republic and Cambodia).